JoshClose/CsvHelper/src/CsvHelper.Website/input/change-log/index.md

 - Fixed issue where `CsvDataReader` couldn't be used if lines were read manually ahead of time.
 - Fixed issue where `CsvDataReader` wasn't working when `HasHeaderRecord` was false.
 - Fixed issue where `CsvReader.ColumnCount` did not match `CsvParser.Count`.
-- Fixed issue where `GetDlimiter` was not detecting the correct delimiter when there are blank lines.
+- Fixed issue where `GetDelimiter` was not detecting the correct delimiter when there are blank lines.
 - Fixed issue where header validation was outputing error message for each field when it only needed to once.

 ### 30.0.3